underworldcode/quagmire/paper/paper.md

 This triggers an update of the stream networks represented by the downhill matrix, $\mathbf{D}$, and integrates the upstream area.

 Some algorithms are provided to process the topography in order to render it suitable for simulating erosion and deposition.
-A commonly faced issue in using Digital Elevation Models (DEMs) is the existence of flat regions over a large area which have no easily identifiable stream pathway.

- Notably, the `low_points_swamp_fill` routine adds a small gradient to flat regions up to a spill point.
-This is useful because large flat regions
+A commonly faced issue in using Digital Elevation Models (DEMs) is the existence of __flat regions__ over a large area which have no easily identifiable stream pathway, or __local minima__ which truncate the stream network.
-- `low_points_patch_fill`:
+To address this, the `low_points_swamp_fill` routine adds a small gradient to flat regions up to a spill point, and `low_points_local_patch_fill` patches local minima to smooth artifacts in the slope.

 ## Functions interface

 Operator overloading.
 Lazy evaluation of functions that only get evaluated when explicitly asked.

-# Acknowledgements
+# Acknowledgments

-Development of Quagmire is financially supported by AuScope as part of the Simulation Analysis Modelling platform (SAM) and the NSW Department of Industry grant awarded through the office of the Chief Scientist and Engineer.
+Development of Quagmire is financially supported by AuScope as part of the Simulation Analysis Modelling platform (SAM) and the NSW Department of Industry grant awarded through the Office of the Chief Scientist and Engineer.